ethereum-optimism/OPerating-manual/manual.md

 The proposal Voting Cycle takes place in three one-week stages.

-Each “week” runs from Wednesday at 19:00p GMT (12p PST) until Tuesday at 19:00 GMT (12p PST).
+Each “week” runs from Thursday at 19:00p GMT (12p PST) until Wednesday at 19:00 GMT (12p PST).

-#### **Week 1: Community feedback (`[Draft]`)**
+#### **Week 1: Community and delegate feedback (`[Draft]`)**

 In the first week, draft proposals are open for review by anyone in the Optimism community as a form of temperature check.
-Proposal authors are expected to be responsive to community feedback and use this period of time to prepare their proposal for more formal review.
+Proposal authors are expected to be responsive to community and delegate feedback and use this period of time to prepare their proposal for committee review.

 Proposals should be: